tasleson/simgo/README.md

 The plugin is actually just a forwarding plugin in that it take the requests and forwards them to a different plugin.
-This is done by setting the URI to contail the query string "forward=<plugin>".
+This is done by setting the URI to contain the query string "forward=<plugin>".
 An example:

 ```bash